10 Traveller reviews from Holiday Watchdog

 Valentines get away

 "We wanted a weekend away without the kids but with thedog!!
 This place was perfect. we had a very nice clean and comfortable room - with a little courtyard.
 The staff made us very welcome and the food in the restaurant was very good.
 I think only some rooms allow very well behaved dogs, but our was perfect for us and the dog!
 There is a good local pub and lots of fantastic walking not far away."

-- Travel date: Sun 14th of December 2008
+- Travel date: 14th December 2008

 "I heard of the Mayfield Hotels reputation through friends of mine that lived locally, and with their positivity in mind I rang them personally to book a weekend to stay, allowing me the chance to catch up with the aforementioned friends, as over the Christmas period I would not have the opportunity.
 I arrived in the early evening and was greeted by two extremely friendly staff at reception.
 Once I was shown to my cozy and rustic room, I settled in the Lounge bar where I was able to access the Internet; they were quite happy for me to sit there for a couple of hours while I waited for my friends to arrive.
 Once my friends did eventually arrive around 8:00 pm, we decided to eat in the restaurant.
 I can't honestly describe a meal I have enjoyed so thoroughly that wasn't cooked by my own mother!
 The Chocolate pot is to literally die for!!!!
 Once my heavenly food was digested I went straight to bed.
 The amenities are of high quality and I felt truly relaxed and at home in the delightful hotel.
 The staff were friendly and accommodating and I have already booked myself for the new year!
 A true Cotswold experience, it is also ideally situated to Cirencester and Malmesbury, two towns which are worth looking round as they provided me with beautiful photos!
 Just beautiful!!!"

 - Travel date: 11th December 2008

 "This is the second time I have stayed at the Mayfield, both times on business and wanting to be away from the crowd whilst needing all mod cons like Wi-fi, this hotel ticked all the boxes, good food/drink, relaxing atmosphere and charming staff.
 Couldnt ask for a more relaxing evening durrring a hectic business schedule"

 - Travel date: 17th October 2008

 Good hotel and great local sourced food

 "I needed somewhere local to Cirencester to stay for work and having stayed at various Best Western hotels previously went through their website and found the Mayfield.
 Having stayed in many of the corporate big hotels, I always try and "go local" whenever possible, and the Mayfield certainly delivered in this respect.
 Very easy to find, even without the wonder of Sat Nav !.
 The staff on reception showed me to my room, which I didn't expect but was a nice touch.
 All the usual comforts and importantly a comfortable bed and strong shower.
 Breakfast the next morning was excellent and made me decide on a light lunch!
 As I was staying two days I decided to eat in the hotel in the evening, but first went for a walk in the village, on the recommendation of the reception staff I tried a pint or two in the local pub around the corner, a nice cosy pub and serving great beer!
 The hotel menu had some interesting options and it was excellent to see locally sourced food being served, it certainly didn't disappoint, the staff were quiet but attentive and always on hand.
 Thoroughly good value for money and somewhere I would definately have to take the other half to for a weekend !"

 - Travel date: 15th October 2008

 Foul smelling hotel.

 "On initial arrival at this hotel all seemed fine, until we stepped out of our car.
 The first thing that hit you was the smell of sewerage/cow.
 Commenting on this at reception, they seemed to think that this was Ok.
 Reception was friendly, and efficient, and we were shown to our room.
 Our initial comment of what they described as one of the best, was small, low ceilinged, and dim.
 The bathroom was adequate, although the shower was useless.
 The room was adequately equiped, but suffered from the same smell as the hotel.
 On examination on the bedding we discovered some of it was stained.
 We went down for dinner at 7.00pm, to be met by a surly waitress, and shown to our table.
 The menu we were given seemed adequate, but un-inspiring.
 When the food arrived our initial doubts were not settled.
 The starter, was satisfactory, the main course was small, warm, under seasoned, and overpriced.
 My wifes was greasy and lacking in inspiration.
 It was as mine, warm, small, and overpriced.
 The sweet was adequate.
 During the evening we were treated to a medly of 1930 tunes on CD, including "Underneath the Arches".
 I know there were old clientel, but this is taking things a little far.
 We had the same surly service throughout the evening, and went to our room unimpressed.
 The free internet service, would not work in our room, so I had to walk up and down to the lounge every time I needed to use this service.
 Breakfast was as dinner, small, warm, and overpriced, with the usual surly waiter.
 This was not a relaxing experience"

 - Travel date: 31st August 2008

 - Travel date: 30th May 2008

 Clean - functional but oh so boring

 "My main priority is cleanliness and we cannot fault the hotel on this aspect, the rooms , restaurant and other areas were well maintained and perfectly adequate.
 The unfortunate problem for the Mayfield is in it's identity.
 It hasnt the rural olde world charm to pull of the 'Country Rustic Quaint Traditional' look but it also doesnt have the finesse or sophistication to carry of the 'Smart modern Hotel' concept.
 It kind of sits in the middle not knowing what it wants to be - is it a guest house - is it a hotel - well no really - it's more like the Crossroads Motel.
 In the sitting areas, bar and restaurant there is little or no ambience , personality or atmosphere of any kind.
 All conversation was in muted whispers with no background music.
 The staff whilst plentiful were obviously without training.
 Please don't get me wrong - they were lovely people who tried their hardest but very lacking in the know how of serving customers.
 Did we enjoy ourselves - yes we did 100%!! - but we all left thinking "What a shame the hotel doesnt make the best of what it has to offer""

 - Travel date: 25th November 2007

 Old, tatty and a breakfast to die for........

 - Travel date: 4th October 2007

 brilliant hotel well worth the money good!no bloody excellent food.

 "We have stayed at Mayfield House on a number of times and have found the ambience just right .excellent food, the staff cant be faulted nothing was to much trouble.You would have to go a very long way to find a hotel as good as this one is.
 Chris and Max have worked hard over the years to create a home from home attmosphere.
 Have no hesitation in recommending this give it a try you will not be dissapointed.
 The Houlton Family"

 - Travel date: 29th January 2007

 A perfect break

 "Just returned from a 'last minute' break at the Mayfield House Hotel, Crudwell, Nr Malmesbury, Wiltshire, UK (part of the Best Western group).
 Superb 24 bedroom hotel.
 7 miles from Cirencester.
 (Premier) room very comfortable - although the green chairs didn't go with the rest of the decor!
 Food was excellent - at least 6-7 choices within each course, even if it was a fixed price menu, but it did allow you to pay a supplement for something extra special.
 Friendly staff.
 The two Managers were very helpful.
 On our departure we asked to see other ground floor rooms for elderly parents - no problem - they even printed off a list of all rooms with individual facilities within.
 Would highly recommend this hotel.
 Must visit : Malmesbury Abbey and Abbey Gardens; and wonderful church at Fairford with medieval stained glass windows."

 - Travel date: 12th October 2004